peerquery/markup-tools/README.md

 ## To Do
 * Improve documentation.
-* Support retunging of array by parser.
+* Support retuning of array by parser.
 * Set default of `markup.parse.images()` to parse using both `raw` and `src` modes when no default mode is set.
 * Set default of `markup.parse.links()` to parse using both `raw` and `href` modes when no default mode is set.
 * Setup automated testing.